Vishnu5L3/Camera-Image-Classifier/README.md

 # camera-classifier
-A Python application that uses camera input to train a SVM to respond to specific actions.
+A Python application that uses camera inputs ( or Identify Celestial Objects or Any Image input) to train a SVM to respond to specific actions.